What is an EICR certificate?

 How do I check if the electrician I use to test my electrical installation meets the qualified and competent requirements?

-Any Qualified Electrician you use to do the electrical inspection, and testing on your property must have:
+Any Qualified Electrician you use to do the electrical inspection and testing on your property must have the following:

 Using someone on NAPIT’s Electrical Inspector register ensures that the above criteria are met.